-This study employed a cross-sectional survey design, an effective method for observing large populations at a single point in time, or over a short period, collecting data on all variables at once [13].
-There are about 300 practicing doctors (constituting both the young and the old) in Aba, Abia State.
-However, the respondents were forty years and above.
-Aba has a Teaching hospital, a cottage hospital, two mission hospitals and many private hospitals.
+This study employed a cross-sectional survey design, recognized for its efficacy in observing large populations at a specific point in time or within a brief timeframe, allowing for the simultaneous collection of data on specific variables [13].
+The research focused on the demographic of practicing doctors in Aba, Abia State, comprising individuals spanning various age groups.
+Data collection occurred during the zonal meeting of the Nigerian Medical Association (NMA) Aba zone, concurrently with official clinic consultations.
+A purposive sampling method was employed, with inclusion criteria requiring participants to provide voluntary consent.
+The decision to selectively include male doctors was strategic, driven by the aim to gain insights into the health status of this specific demographic, resulting in the recruitment of a total of fifty-nine (59) participants.

-The research was carried out during the zonal meeting of Nigerian Medical Association (NMA) Aba zone together with official clinic consultation.
-A convenient sampling method was used and only those who gave their consent were included in this study.
-The selection of male doctors was a strategic decision, influenced by the desire to understand the health status of this particular population.
-A total of fifty-nine (59) participants were recruited for the study.
+Standard venipuncture techniques were employed to collect blood samples, subsequently analyzed for concentrations of total protein, albumin, globulin, and cholesterol using an automatic biochemical analyzer.
+Total protein levels were determined using the biuret method, albumin via the bromocresol green method, and globulin by subtracting albumin from the total protein [14].
+Cholesterol levels were measured using an enzymatic colorimetric test [15,16].

-Blood samples were taken following standard venipuncture techniques and were analyzed for total protein, albumin, globulin, and cholesterol concentrations using an automatic biochemical analyzer.
-The total protein level was measured by a biuret method, albumin by a bromocresol green method, and globulin by subtracting the albumin from the total protein [14].
-Cholesterol was measured using an enzymatic colorimetric test [15,16].
-Collected data were categorized into groups based on the level of concentration of total protein, albumin, globulin, and cholesterol in the blood samples.
-The frequency and percentage of participants within each category were calculated.
+The collected data were categorized based on the concentrations of total protein, albumin, globulin, and cholesterol in the blood samples.
+Subsequently, the frequency and percentage of participants within each category were calculated, providing a comprehensive understanding of the biochemical profile of the study participants.